Prithwish21/Guess-the-number-game-/README.md

 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/EllipseMC/pen/oNOyzEm](https://codepen.io/EllipseMC/pen/oNOyzEm).

-This Game Was Created Using Html , CSS and Java
+This Game Was Created Using Html , CSS and Javascript